MesterMan03/blog/README.md

-# The Blog of Random
+# Infinitely Random

-This is the source code for [The Blog of Random](https://blog.zerolimits.dev).
+This is the source code for [Infinitely Random](https://blog.zerolimits.dev).

 Have a look around.
 If you find any bugs, you can open an issue or PR and I'll probably have a look and update the pages with the correct information.